Vernon Brown (murderer): Murders

 After his release, Brown moved in with 31-year-old Kathy Moore, a single mother who lived on Enright Avenue together with her three sons: 11-year-old Tommy Johnson, 9-year-old Christopher, and 7-year-old Jason Moore.
-After he moved in with them, he continued using drugs, sometimes taking multiple in a day, and would frequently rape each of his stepsons by making them perform anal and oral sex.
+After he moved in with them he continued using drugs and would frequently rape each of his stepsons by making them perform anal and oral sex.
 On the afternoon of October 24, 1986, Brown was sitting on the front porch when he spotted 9-year-old Janet Perkins, who was on her way home from school, and called her to come visit him.
 When she entered, he ordered his stepsons to go to their rooms and lock the doors while he lured the girl to the basement, where he subsequently strangled her with a rope.
 Brown then wrapped Perkins' body in trash bags and dumped them inside a container in an alley behind his house, where they were subsequently found by a passerby.